 Reducing Street Homelessness

 Imageindividuals released from CNCC that have been diverted from being dropped off in Barrie.
-Number last updated on November 5, 2025.
+Number last updated on March 31, 2026.

-Investments & Funding Initiatives
+Investments & Initiatives

 To address chronic homelessness in Barrie, significant investments have been made by the City of Barrie and the Province, supporting a range of initiatives and programs designed to improve housing stability and access to essential services.
 In the 2025 budget, the City of Barrie paid $32,869,129* through taxation to the County of Simcoe for service delivery.